 1918 In the election, Sinn Fein win Liverpool Exchange.
 The constituency of Liverpool Scotland was held by the Irish nationalist T.P.
 O'Connor until 1929.

-A special feature in Liverpool had seemingly been the attitude of the Watch Committee and the conditions they imposed - Liverpool policeman had one day off every fortnight compared with one day a week elsewhere; and potential wives were inspected before a policeman was allowed to be married, for example.
+A special feature in Liverpool had seemingly been the attitude of the Watch Committee and the conditions they imposed - for example, Liverpool policeman had one day off every fortnight compared with one day a week elsewhere; and potential wives were inspected before a policeman was allowed to be married.

 1923 Works starts on the India Buildings, being completed in 1937.
 It was designed by Herbert J. Rowse for the Blue Funnel Line (Alfred Holt and Company).
 The former Chorley Street was subsumed in the building as a shopping arcade.
 (Rowse also designed Martin's Bank in Water Street, the Philharmonic Hall and structures associated with the Mersey Tunnel)

 1928 Dixie Dean, the Everton player, scores a total of 82 goals in the 1927/8 season.